platformatic/http-metrics/README.md

 - __`registry`__ `<Registry>` The prom-client registry to use for collecting metrics.
 - __`options`__ `<object>` Options for configuring the metrics collection.
   - __`customLabels`__ `<array>` A list of custom labels names to add to the metrics.
-  - __`getCustomLabels(req, res)`__ `<function>` A function that returns an object of custom labels to add to the metrics.
+  - __`getCustomLabels(req, res, server)`__ `<function>` A function that returns an object of custom labels to add to the metrics.
 The function receives the request object as a first argument and a response object as a second argument.
   - __`ignoreMethods`__ `<array>` A list of HTTP methods to ignore when collecting metrics.
 Default: `['OPTIONS', 'HEAD', 'CONNECT', 'TRACE']`.
   - __`ignoreUrls`__ `<array>` A list of URLs strings and regexps to ignore when collecting metrics.
 Default: `[]`.
-  - __`ignore(req, res)`__ `<function>` A function that returns a boolean indicating whether to ignore the request when collecting metrics.
+  - __`ignore(req, res, server)`__ `<function>` A function that returns a boolean indicating whether to ignore the request when collecting metrics.
 The function receives the request object as a first argument and a response object as a second argument.
+  - __`ports`__ `<array>` By default the http metrics are collected for all defined http servers.
+If you want to collect metrics only for specific http servers, you can provide an array of ports to collect metrics for.
   - __`histogram`__ `<object>` prom-client [histogram options](https://github.com/siimon/prom-client?tab=readme-ov-file#histogram).
 Use it if you want to customize the histogram.
   - __`summary`__ `<object>` prom-client [summary options](https://github.com/siimon/prom-client?tab=readme-ov-file#summary).
 Use it if you want to customize the summary.